HugoCrd/HumanMap/README.md

 ---

-For now, it took me 4 Guinesses to build it.
+For now, it took me three Guinesses to build it.